-All wines were from the North Coast region of California, the premium wine growing region of California and include wines from Napa, Sonoma and Mendocino counties.
-The wines were sent in Sept of 2015 and February of 2016 in two separate groups.
+All wines were from the North Coast region of California, the premium wine-growing region of California, and include wines from Napa, Sonoma, and Mendocino counties.
+The wines were sent in Sept 2015 and February 2016 in two separate groups.

 So essentially, stay away from all wines made from California vineyards if not organic.